robertklee/C-Optimization-DCT/README.md

 ### Contributions
 The work was split between two team members, and both members were involved in all aspects of each other’s work.
 A high-level overview of the work consists of the following modules:

-- CMake project configuration: Set up the repository structure, targets, and options
+- *CMake project configuration*: Set up the repository structure, targets, and options
-- Various DCT algorithms: Algorithm implementation for naïve, two-step, and Loeffler DCT algorithms (details in next section)
+- *Various DCT algorithms*: Algorithm implementation for naïve, two-step, and Loeffler DCT algorithms (details in next section)
-- Optimizations: C and assembly optimizations to improve code performance
+- *Optimizations*: C and assembly optimizations to improve code performance
-- Code profiling: Use valgrind, cachegrind, and callgrind [5] to profile various optimization levels, and visualize using kcachegrind [6]
+- *Code profiling*: Use valgrind, cachegrind, and callgrind [5] to profile various optimization levels, and visualize using kcachegrind [6]

 ## Background
 The DCT transforms a finite sequence of data points into a sum of cosine functions with different oscillation frequencies.
 The DCT is related to the Discrete Fourier Transform (DFT) in that both transform from the time or spatial domain to the frequency domain.
 For DFT, the sequences are complex exponential of the form e^(j2πkn/N).
 This results in the output sequence to be, in general, complex-valued even if the input sequence is real.
 This is not ideal for some digital applications, as complex calculations require the storage of twice the numbers – one real, one imaginary – and complex multiplications, which are slower than single-valued real multiplications.